 Scholarships for youth to attend summer camp across New York State

 NYSOEA has a dedicated scholarship fund providing youth an opportunity to experience summer camp.
 The scholarship honors Brother Yusuf, past NYSOEA member and friend.
 Money for camperships is raised at the annual conference and regional events through raffles, as well as personal donations.
 The goal is to raise enough money each year to fund one camper from each NYSOEA region.
-The NYSOEA Equity Access & Inclusion Committee, along with the NYSOEA regional Board directors, award the scholarships for campers.
-Check back in December for the 2021 application.
+The NYSOEA Equity Access & Inclusion Committee, along with the NYSOEA regional board of directors, award the scholarships for campers.

 This fund will support an Affiliate organization by allowing them to offer a camp scholarship.
 To participate, an organization must be a current Affiliate in good standing.
 Applicants may receive full or partial funding.
 Applications must be filled out each year for consideration and those funded may not be considered for consecutive seasons if there are multiple applications for the region.
-Applications will be reviewed based on need and fund availability by NYSOEA regional directors and members of the EAI Committee.
-NYSOEA regional directors and EAI Committee members may not be listed as contact persons for an application and applications from organizations that include NYSOEA regional directors as staff may not be reviewed by that region’s director; they will be forwarded to the NYSOEA executive Board for approval instead.
+Applications will be reviewed based on need and fund availability by NYSOEA regional directors and members of the EAI committee.
+NYSOEA board of directors and EAI committee members may not be listed as contact persons for an application.
+Applications from organizations that include NYSOEA board of directors or EAI committee members as staff may not be reviewed by that region’s director; they will be forwarded to the NYSOEA executive Board for approval instead.
 Awarded funding will be given after the camper has attended camp and a write-up has been submitted to the Board.

 Brother Yusuf was a founding member of NYSOEA’s Diversity Committee (now the Equity, Access, and Inclusion Committee) and the coordinator of the DEC’s Capital District Campership Diversity Program.
 He believed that “Many of today’s children are growing up in busy cities without parks or ‘special places’ to experience the beautiful and awe inspiring.
 They stand to lose a very important part of what it is to be human.”